 Want some cool tips and tricks for getting the most out of your Amazon Echo?
 You’ve landed at just the right place.
 Amazon has been successfully adding innovative features to its Echo devices.
-If you want to get the most out of your Echo, below is the list of useful tips and tricks that will help you to get what you are looking for.
+If you want to get the most out of your Echo, below is the list of useful Amazon Echo tips and tricks that will help you to get what you are looking for.

 1. Profiles for all family members

-First of the Amazon Echo tips, is if there are people in your home that own Amazon accounts, you may add them to the Alexa household profile.
+First of the Amazon Echo tips, is if there are people in your home who own Amazon accounts, you may add them to the Alexa household profile.
 With this feature, you can access your family members’ content such as music or audiobooks.
 Also, you can manage the shared content.
 For this, go to settings, scroll down the page, and set your Household.
 The shared members need to download the Echo app and agree to join the Household.

 To view which profile is being used, you can ask “Alexa, which profile is this.”
 If you want to swap profiles, say “Alexa, change profiles.”
-When you are adding members, it won’t provide you a separate to-do list.
-Despite this, it lets you share content libraries, and yes, keep in mind; it does allow them to order things using your accounts.
+When you are adding members, it won’t provide you with a separate to-do list.
+Despite this, it lets you share content libraries, and yes, keep in mind; that it does allow them to order things using your accounts.

-Whereas inducing additional members won’t give you separate to-do or shopping lists, and it does allow you to share content libraries.
+Whereas inducing additional members won’t give you separate to-do or shopping lists, it does allow you to share content libraries.
 Although it even allows them to use your primary account for ordering items.

 Let the switch profile battles begin!

 2. Mute or change – “Alexa” wake command

-Have someone of the name “Alexa” at your home, Echo will always listen to the word “Alexa.”
+Have someone the name “Alexa” at your home, Echo will always listen to the word “Alexa.”
 Whenever you say it, the Echo will listen and respond accordingly.
-If you want the device to turn silent completely and respond to none of the commands, not even accidentally; for that there is a mute button on the top of Echo to mute Alexa.
+If you want the device to turn silent completely and respond to none of the commands, not even accidentally; there is a mute button on the top of the Echo to mute Alexa.
 Pressing it will pop a red ring and Alexa will stay mute until you press the button again.